 Score Interpretation

-A high IQ score is not a single number — it is a range of thresholds, each with a specific percentile position, population rarity, and practical implication.
-This guide covers every major high-score classification from 110 (high average) to 130+ (very superior), the percentile data behind each threshold, how high-IQ society admission thresholds work, and what to do constructively after receiving a high result.
+A high IQ score is not a single number — it is a set of thresholds, each with a specific percentile position, statistical rarity, and practical meaning.
+This guide covers every major high-score classification from 110 (High Average) to 130+ (Very Superior) and beyond, with the percentile data behind each band, how high-IQ society admission works, what research says about what these scores actually predict, and what to do constructively after getting a high result.

-Understanding what your high IQ score actually means — relative to which population, on which instrument, under what conditions — matters far more than the number itself.
+Understanding what your score means — relative to which population, on which instrument, under what conditions — matters more than the number itself.

 What Counts as a High IQ Score?